-To isolate the impact of dynamical downscaling on the projected changes, Figure 14 shows the differences in SL drivers' projected changes between the regionally downscaled IBI-CCS_raw and the global CNRM-CM6-1-HR.
-The comparisons allow us to assess the impact of the increased model resolution, the different parametrizations, and the added processes for the projections of the different SL components.
-The consistency of the changes between the 2 scenarios suggests a robust climate change signal rather than a signal dominated by internal climate variability (Fig. 14).
+To isolate the impact of dynamical downscaling on the projected changes, Fig. 14 shows the differences in SL drivers' projected changes between the regionally down-scaled IBI-CCS_raw and the global CNRM-CM6-1-HR.
+The comparisons allow us to assess the impact of the increased model resolution, the different parameterizations and the added processes for the projections of the different SL components.
+The consistency of the changes between the two scenarios suggests a robust climate change signal rather than a signal dominated by internal climate variability (Fig. 14).
 Differences in projected DSL changes due to a higher resolution are generally more important for the SSP5-8.5 than for the SSP1-2.6 scenario.

-In coastal zones, the largest differences in projected DSL are found along the Norwegian coasts, with a 5cm smaller projected change in the IBI-CCS_raw simulation compared to the GCM under SSP5-8.5 (Fig. 14a).
+In coastal zones, the largest differences in projected DSL are found along the Norwegian coasts, with a 5 cm smaller projected change in the IBI-CCS_raw simulation compared to the GCM under SSP5-8.5 (Fig. 14a).
 This difference is related to the strong decrease in the surface circulation of the Norwegian Coastal Current (Fig. 1) in the GCM but not in the RCM (Fig. 10).

-Substantial differences in projected DSL changes are also found around Iberia (Fig. 14a) and are mostly related to differences in halosteric SL projected changes, which are partly compensated by differences in thermosteric projected changes (Fig. 14c,d).
-Otherwise, differences in projected changes in DSL between the GCM and IBI-CCS raw are rather small in coastal areas, which is due to the relatively high resolution of the GCM and in particular of its bathymetry and land mask.
-This is consistent with the findings of Hermans et al., 2020b, where a larger impact of increased resolution through dynamic downscaling was found as they used coarser GCMs.
+Substantial differences in projected DSL changes are also found around the Iberian Peninsula (Fig. 14a) and are mostly related to differences in halosteric SL projected changes, which are partly compensated by differences in thermosteric projected changes (Fig. 14c, d).
+Otherwise, differences in projected changes in DSL between the GCM and IBI-CCS_raw are rather small in coastal areas, which is due to the relatively high resolution of the GCM and in particular of its bathymetry and land mask.
+This is consistent with the findings of Hermans et al. (2020b), where a larger impact of increased resolution through dynamic downscaling was found as they used coarser GCMs.
 They highlighted the importance of a realistic bathymetry and land mask for SL projections.
 Moreover, the impact of the higher resolution is rather small due to the peculiarities of the region, as the IBI zone includes many continental shelves.
 In shallow regions such as continental shelves, the Rossby radius is smaller than in the surrounding deep ocean, which requires an even higher resolution to resolve mesoscale processes.
-Over the northwestern European continental shelf, a resolution of at least 1/50 ° is required for ocean models to be eddy resolving, while models at 1/12 ° are eddy resolving in the deep part of the Atlantic domain in IBI (Hallberg, 2013).
-The RCM is therefore eddy-resolving in the deep Atlantic part of the domain, while the GCM is only eddy-permitting.
-The small differences in coastal steric, thermosteric and halosteric SL projected changes are consistent with the DSL changes at the coast (Fig. 14b,c,d).
-In the deep ocean and particularly in the northwestern part of the domain, where surface circulation changes are most important, differences between the GCM and RCM largely exceed the differences on the shelf for both scenarios and for all the SL components but their spatial patterns are rather noisy (Fig. 14).
+Over the northwestern European continental shelf, a resolution of at least $1/50^{\circ}$ is required for ocean models to be eddy resolving, while models at 1/12° are eddy resolving in